isomerpages/cris-corp/news-and-events/media-releases/_posts/2024-10-17-post-Media Coverage: Al4HealthyCities Singapore study finds contributors of cardiovascular disease risk.md

 image: ""
 variant: tiptap
 ---
-<h3>Smoking and physical inactivity increase cardiovascular disease risks among Singaporeans, shown in a research study by CADENCE</h3>
+<h3>Smoking and physical inactivity increase cardiovascular disease risks among Singaporeans, shown n a research study by CADENCE</h3>
 <hr>
 <p>A research study, Al4HealthyCities-Singapore (Al4HealthyCities-SG), led
-by our programme, the Cardiovascular Disease National Collaborative Enterprise (CADENCE) in partnership with the Novartis Foundation’s Al4HealthyCities initiative, found that smoking and physical inactivity are major contributors to cardiovascular disease risks among Singaporeans.</p>
+by our programme, the Cardiovascular Disease National Collaborative Enterprise (CADENCE), in partnership with the Novartis Foundation’s Al4HealthyCities initiative, found that smoking and physical inactivity are major contributors to cardiovascular disease risks among Singaporeans.</p>
 <p>These findings shed light on a pressing health challenge and provide crucial